BayesExeter/ExeterUQ_MOGP/Subjective-Prior-distributions.md

-a regression line close to the least squares estimate, a low *σ*<sup>2</sup> and a moderate correlation is the solution you would like, but if *σ*<sup>2</sup> is made large and the correlation made large (so small correlation lengths *δ*), good interpolators (on the ridge of the likelihood surface) are found whatever line is fit.
+a regression line close to the least squares estimate, a low *σ*<sup>2</sup> and a moderate correlation is the solution you would like, but if *σ*<sup>2</sup> is made large and the correlation made large, good interpolators (on the ridge of the likelihood surface) are found whatever line is fit.
 You can often see this when fitting constant mean functions, when the fit has a mean parameter that is a long way from the data.
-The second is that, whatever the model you are trying to emulate, it is normally the case that a weakly stationary Gaussian process is not “generative”, and so the “best” fits to the data (in terms of the likelihood function) are those with a large variance (often in the nugget) and with large correlation.
+The second is that, whatever the model you are trying to emulate, it is normally the case that a weakly stationary Gaussian process is not “generative”, and so the “best” fits to the data (in terms of the likelihood function) are those with a large variance (often in the nugget) and with low correlation.
 An example of the motivating problem is given below.

 ### Preliminaries